 EGE323 Electronics II Laboratory (1)

-1 EGG408 Senior Design Project I (3) and EGG409 Senior Design Project II (3): Seniors must register for Senior Design Project during each of the last two semesters preceding their graduation.
-A single project under the direction of a single faculty member will be spread over two semesters and should provide a meaningful engineering design experience and draw on the student's cumulative technical background.
+2 Seniors must register for Senior Design Project during each of the last two semesters preceding their graduation.
+A single project under the direction of a single faculty member will be spread over the two semesters.
+This project should provide a meaningful engineering design experience and should draw on the student's cumulative technical background.

-Twelve credits of technical electives are required, which must include at least one upper-division electrical (EGE), computer (EGC), and/or mechanical (EGM) engineering lecture course.
-Technical electives can also include certain upper-division computer science, physics, and math courses.
-Students must obtain the approval of their adviser prior to registering for the courses.
+Fourteen credits of technical electives are required, which must include at least three upper-division electrical and/or computer engineering (EGE and/or EGC) lecture courses (9 credits) and two engineering laboratories (2 credits).
+Students must obtain the approval of their advisor prior to registering for the courses.
 Pre-approved engineering graduate courses can be used as undergraduate technical electives.